Organ Donation in North CarolinaPage Overview

 Organ Donation in North Carolina

-- Each day, an average of 79 people receive an organ, but 18 people also die each day waiting for transplants that won't happen because there is a shortage of organs.
+- Each day, an average of 79 people receive an organ, but 18 people on average also die each day waiting for transplants that won't happen because there is a shortage of organs.

-There is no age limit on donating organs; donation is determined according to medical suitability and physical condition.
+- There is no age limit on donating organs; donation is determined according to medical suitability and physical condition.